Marian Henderson: Career

+Personal life and death

+Henderson married twice.
+She married her ex-schoolmate and fellow musician/songwriter Don Henderson in 1958.
+Don encouraged her career and wrote songs for her to sing but the marriage lasted only until 1962.
+Marian, however, kept the surname Henderson as a performing name for the remainder of her career.

+She later married Tom Baker, with whom she had a son.
+Baker died in 1970.

 In her later years Henderson lived quietly in an artistic environment, enjoying camping, the beach, and creating a beautiful garden.
 She died in 2015 aged 78, after suffering from cancer from several years; her ashes were scattered at the small New South Wales coastal town of Brunswick Heads.

-She married twice, first to Don Henderson and then to Tom Baker with whom she had a son.
-Baker died in 1970.
+Legacy

 On her death, the Australian folk music promoter and commentator Warren Fahey noted:

 An extended reissue of Henderson's 1970 album Cameo was released in 2016 on the Stoned Circle label, incorporating all known additional tracks from her hard-to-find earlier EPs plus other material.